Skip to main content

 When an organisation has an existing written purchasing policy that ensures value for money and has been subject to due process for adoption by the organisation, we expect the organisation to follow this policy, recognising that it may use different thresholds/procedures to those recommended above.

-We endeavour to appraise applications as quickly as possible (see diagram below), and our processes are proportional to the amount of grant requested.
+We aim to appraise applications promptly, with processes proportional to the grant amount requested.
 If there is any urgency, please discuss with us in advance and before incurring any eligible costs.

-All applications are assessed against the appraisal criteria in the following table and, where relevant, set out in the specific call document.
+All applications are assessed against the appraisal criteria below and, if relevant, details set out in a specific call document.

 We will carry out Due Diligence checks using such sources as Creditsafe, the National Fraud Data Base (CIFAS), Companies House and the Charities Commission.